Hodinutt History, Family Crest & Coats of Arms

-England by the wave of emigration that was started by the Norman Conquest of 1066.
+Today's generation of the Hodinutt family bears a name that was brought to England by the wave of emigration that was started by the Norman Conquest of 1066.
 It comes from the Norman name Odinet, from which the more commonly known Odo is derived.
+Apart from the aforementioned patronymic origin, the place name could also mean "pleasant valley," from the Welsh "hawdd" meaning "pleasant" or "peaceful" and "nant," a "glen or valley."

 Early Origins of the Hodinutt family